cswasif/ConnectAPI/README.md

 - Upstash Redis for token storage and caching
 - Error handling and fallback mechanisms
 - Deployed on Vercel
+- **Session-based security for sensitive endpoints**: Only users with a valid session can access `/enter-tokens` and `/mytokens`.
+The `/raw-schedule` endpoint remains public.

 ## Tech Stack